unrealwork/axibase-collector/collections.md

 The `Command` field should start with the script file name (absolute path not supported) and optional script arguments.

-The script should return a list of items separated by line breaks to 'stdout'.
+The script should print items separated by line breaks to 'stdout'.

 ![SCRIPT Type](images/collection_script_type.png)